 COVID-19 Assistance Available For Local Businesses, Nonprofit Groups

-Pima County and the City of Tucson recently made millions of dollars available to help small businesses affected by COVID-19.
+Pima County and the City of Tucson made funding and resources available to help small businesses affected by COVID-19.
 Most of the funding is provided through the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These funds add to the assistance offered by Tucson Electric Power and other existing resources for businesses.

 City of Tucson

-The Tucson City Council approved the release of an additional $3 million from the city’s Coronavirus Relief Fund (CRF) reserve for business and nonprofit assistance, including:
+The Tucson City Council approved the release of funding from the city’s Coronavirus Relief Fund (CRF) reserve for the We Are One/Somos Uno program for business and nonprofit assistance.

-Small Business Continuity Grants are designed to help small businesses pay utilities, keep employees on their payrolls and cover other basic operating expenses.
-These funds will be available to businesses with no more than 50 employees and nonprofit groups located within Tucson city limits.
-To apply for a continuity grant, visit the YWCA Southern Arizona website.
+Small Business grant programs are designed to help small businesses pay utilities, keep employees on their payrolls and cover other basic operating expenses.
+These funds are available to businesses with no more than 50 employees and nonprofit groups located within Tucson city limits.